Amendments to Client Identification and Verification Rules

 - the individual’s name and confirmation of their account with financial institution.

 The Rule requirements may be fulfilled by you, or any partner, associate or employee at your firm.
+However, the client’s lawyer is ultimately responsible for ensuring the requirements are fulfilled.

 This exemption is meant to cover a financial institution’s own funds, for example those advanced pursuant to a mortgage or loan agreement.
 Cheques, whether regular or certified, bank drafts or other forms of payment that are provided by anyone other than the financial institution directly on its own behalf, are not included in the exemption.